SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

 * 2.0 PRs
   * Rectangle - leave for Albert to review
   * Attr registration - waiting on changes in response to review
-  * User config - needs another review, should change funciton name to `copy_default_config`
+  * User config - needs another review, should change function name to `copy_default_config`
   * JSOC error - re-milestone to 2.1
   * VSO fetch fix - re-milestone to 2.1
   * Moving constants - restarted failing build, waiting for Albert to review